-The training set in an artificial neural network determines its output fidelity.
+The training set in an artificial neural network determines the fidelity of its output.
 In particular, biases and trends inherent to the training set are imprinted on the output.
-We find that \recz gives a \mfa of $\sim 1$ at $z<0.5$ in contrast to \igmz and \igm that gives \mfa$\sim 0.9$.
+We find that \recz gives a \mfa of $\sim 1$ at $z<0.5$ in contrast to \igmz and \igm that give \mfa$\sim 0.9$.
 Meanwhile, the three models give very similar predictions at high redshift.
 Therefore, the low $z$ discrepancy comes from the training set of \recz.
 The low \fa variance at $z<1$ in \recz causes its predictions to be biased towards \fa=1 at low $z$, rather than being a real prediction.